bramyeon/bramyeon/README.md

 ### Remarks 👀

-Most of my repositories are set private to prevent any copyright issues.
+Most of my repositories are set private to prevent any copyright and/or fairness issues.
 Visit my [homepage](https://bramyeon.github.io) to know more about me.
 You can also find my contact information there!